Multi-District School Choice: Playing on Several Fields: Discussion

 \section{Discussion}

 In this paper, we show that several key results regarding sincere and sophisticated students from the seminal paper of \citet{pathak2008leveling} no longer hold in a multi-district setting.
-This highlights the importance of weighing the specifics of the market in question when designing centralized mechanisms, where ``the market in question'' should be defined very broadly, perhaps more so than customarily considered.
+This highlights that when weighing the specifics of the market in question when designing centralized mechanisms, it might be useful to define ``the market in question'' more broadly than is customary.

 Several aspects of our model and results would potentially benefit from further research.
 First, although the idea of district choice is motivated by students and their families boundary hopping or paying a premium to move, we do not explicitly model the associated (financial or risk-taking) costs.
 Future research could impose a price on choosing a district other than one’s own district of residence, which would then factor into students' strategic considerations.
-For this to be effective, it would also be necessary to think about student satisfaction with different school assignments using cardinal utilities rather than ordinal preferences; modeling such costs is therefore outside the scope of this paper.
+For this to be effective, it would also be necessary to think about student satisfaction with different school assignments using cardinal utilities rather than ordinal preferences; modeling such costs is therefore outside the scope of this paper.\footnote{A recent paper by \cite{ArtemovT2025} studies a single district in which students can have ``walking distance'' priority for a school based on where they reside.
+Future research into multi-district school choice might draw inspiration from the way the model of \citeauthor{ArtemovT2025} incorporates a moving cost.}

 While Theorem~\ref{soph_can_prefer_da-theorem} establishes an at least constant frequency of sophisticated students who strictly prefer DA over BM even in a large random market, it is our only theorem that does not prove the abundance of such students (i.e., an expected constant fraction of all sophisticated students in a large random market).
 Even if we extend the proof of Theorem~\ref{soph_can_prefer_da-theorem} to also take into account all cycles of the form discussed in Appendix~\ref{cycle-with-many-sophisticated}, the same proof technique would yield only constant frequency.
 To achieve a linear, or even super-constant frequency, one would have to, for example, find a way for the existence of some cycle to be sufficient for a super-constant number of sophisticated students outside the cycle to strictly prefer BM over DA.
 While we conjecture that this is not possible, ruling this out seems to be related to the question of whether Deferred Acceptance ``circuits'' can efficiently encode computational circuits in which various wires split, a question that was resolved negatively by \citet{cook2014complexity}.
 It is plausible that computational-complexity-theoretic tools such as those used in that paper might be leveraged to prove the asymptotic tightness of the bound in Theorem~\ref{soph_can_prefer_da-theorem}.
 We conjecture this bound to be tight (perhaps up to logarithmic factors if preference list lengths are not held constant), but leave the verification of this conjecture for future work.